 On the whole though, the beauty of the numbers holds me in thrall.
 In the balance of things, I choose to trust these systems and welcome the convenience this trust affords me.

 “Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.” – Marie Curie

 When we understand something, we cease to fear it.
 I hope I’ve helped increase your understanding and put you on the path to using tools that will will help you to track and tame your finances.
+If you sign up for Personal Capital, I’ll make some money.
 At the very least you can probably thank me for curing that bout of insomnia that has been plaguing you for months.

 Disclaimer time: I don’t work for Personal Capital.
 I have not audited their security systems.
 I have not shared a coffee and some gossip with their lead developer.
 All I have to go on their publicly available website containing some marketing quotes about their security and I’ve made a few (hopefully intelligent) guesses based on that about how they might be deploying well known cryptographic methods to protect our data.